Skip to content

 MCP comes with two optional submodules that provide useful plugins:

-• mcp_extra — exposes AI module function call actions
+• mcp_extra - Exposes AI module function call actions, allowing MCP clients to leverage Drupal’s AI capabilities

-• mcp_dev_tools — allows access to Drush from LLMs
+• mcp_dev_tools - Provides controlled access to Drush commands through the MCP interface

 Note: for mcp_extra to expose AI function actions, you’ll need to install and enable the Drupal AI module.